“Would you mind explaining things from the beginning?” Kaela asked, as they ran towards the village.

 “If that’s the case shouldn’t we be contacting the MLC instead of heading into battle ourselves?”
 Kaela asked.
 “Surely they would have someone more qualified for this.”

 “True, but the only person who comes to mind is the Phoenix Hunter.”
-Visola sighed.
+Visola sighed with a conflicted expression on her face.
 “Ideally, she would be perfect, however…”

 “Wait?
 She?
 How do you know that?”
 Kaela began.